 Welcome to our series of blog posts about maintenance metrics.
-This post outlines everything you need to know about scheduled maintenance critical percent (SMCP), from defining scheduled maintenance, to exploring why SMCP is important, how to measure it, and how to use it.
-Click here to see the rest of the series.
+This post outlines everything you need to know about scheduled maintenance critical percent (SMCP), from defining scheduled maintenance (opens in new tab), to exploring why SMCP is important, how to measure it, and how to use it.
+Discover even more about maintenance metrics by reading our series (opens in new tab).

 Table of contents